Customizer Engraver CP-V3 product review – wood burning

 With cap on, the Customizer weighs 2 ounces (56.7 g), so it’s very lightweight.
 Without the cap the engraver weighs 1.9 ounces (53.9 g).

-The engraver is 4 3/4 inches (12.1 cm) long to the end of the collet.
+The Customizer engraver is 5 3/4 inches (14.6 cm) long with the cap on.
+Without the cap, the engraver is 4 3/4 inches (12.1 cm) long to the end of the collet.
 The collet is where the bits are inserted.

 The Customizer has a circumference of 2 1/8 inches (5.4 cm).

-The drill bits are not all the exact same length, but the are very close to 1 3/4 inches (4.4 cm).
+The drill bits are not all the exact same length, but the are very close to 1 3/4 inches (4.4 cm) long.

 Most standard sized Dremel bits are 1/8 inches in diameter, so they are too big for the Customizer.